Trump wants a weaker dollar, but economists aren’t so sure

 Your newsletter sign-up was successful

-The value of the U.S. dollar has been on a steady decline, but one person who doesn’t seem worried is President Donald Trump.
-On the contrary, Trump has been lauding the dollar’s fall as a positive thing for the U.S. economy.
-“I think it’s great,” Trump told reporters when asked about the slumping dollar last week.
-Trump has repeatedly stated that a declining dollar is good for U.S. businesses.
+The value of the U.S. dollar has been steadily declining, but one person who doesn’t seem worried is President Donald Trump.
+On the contrary, he has been lauding the dollar’s fall as a positive change for the American economy.
+“I think it’s great,” Trump said to reporters last week.
+The president has repeatedly stated that a declining dollar is good for U.S. businesses.
 But with the dollar recently hitting a value of 95.56, a four-year low, some economists are sounding warning bells.

 ‘Interferes with his priorities’

 A weaker dollar could provide “near-term benefits to the U.S. economy,” as a “lower currency also boosts exports, without the uncertainty and distortions that tariffs entail,” said the Journal.
-This occurs even as the weakening currency, combined with Trump’s sweeping tariffs, can “both discourage imports.”
-Historically, Trump has also felt that the “dollar appreciated when the U.S. economy outperformed.”
+This occurs even as the weakening currency, combined with Trump’s sweeping tariffs, can “discourage imports.”
+Historically, Trump has also felt that the dollar “appreciated when the U.S. economy outperformed.”

 The Week